Azure Active Directory (AD) pass-through authentication

 · No need for complex on-premises deployments or network configuration.

-· Agent can be installed on-premises, require zero management, and auto update.
+· Agent can be installed on premises, requires zero management, and auto-updates.

-· Installing multiple agents will provide high availability out of box.
+· Installing multiple agents will provide high availability out of the box.

 · Seamless single sign-on can also be turned on for customers using Password Hash Synchronization.